-In addition to tuition costs, you should plan on spending an average of $1,200 for books and supplies each year, while enrolled in a physician assistant program in Billings.
-And if you live on campus at one of the Billings-based physician assistant schools, you will have an added expense of $6,480 per year, on average, for room and board.
-Students who live at home can cut this cost down to approximately $0.
+You should also anticipate spending about $1,080 for physician assisting related books and supplies every year.
+And if you live on campus, you will face an additional expense of $9,504 per year, on average, for room and board at Baltimore-based physician assistant schools.
+Students who live at home can cut this cost down to approximately $12,020.